oeg-upm/morph-csv/README.md

 git clone https://github.com/oeg-upm/morph-csv-sparql.git
 cd morph-csv-sparql
 ```
-The choose one of the available options:
+Then choose one of the available options:
 - Using docker and docker-compose*:
     ```bash
     docker-compose up -d